Alien Movie Universe

 Community Stats

 This Alien Movie Universe community is part of the Scified network.
-Scified hosts a network of online fan-site communities containing 405,673 posts by 48,193 members (7 are online now).
-The Prometheus Forum is the most recently active forum.
-The latest Forum topic added was: What was those clear red balls when the deacon burst out of the engineer?
+Scified hosts a network of online fan-site communities containing 405,795 posts by 48,212 members (6 are online now).
+The Alien: Romulus Forum is the most recently active forum.
+The latest Forum topic added was: Alien moving forward

 VIPWhat are VIP?AdminModeratorSpecial TitleMember